 Medical Editor: John P. Cunha, DO, FACOEP

 Atracurium Besylate Injection is a skeletal muscle relaxant used in addition to general anesthesia, to facilitate endotracheal intubation and to provide skeletal muscle relaxation during surgery or mechanical ventilation.
-This medication is available in generic form.
-Common side effects include skin flushing or redness, hives, itching, or wheezing.
+Atracurium besylate injection is available in generic form.
+Common side effects of atracurium besylate injection include:

 An atracurium besylate dose of 0.4 to 0.5 mg/kg (1.7 to 2.2 times the ED95), given as an intravenous bolus injection, is the recommended initial dose for most patients.
 Atracurium besylate injection may interact with enflurane, isoflurane, halothane, antibiotics, lithium, magnesium salts, procainamide, quinidine, other muscle relaxants, and succinylcholine.
 Tell your doctor all medications and supplements you use.
 During pregnancy, atracurium besylate should be used only if prescribed It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.